DURAARK/orthogen/README.md

 # DuraArk Orthophoto Generation Module #

-This tool extracts rectangular image patches from a given proxy geometry and a panoramic photograph of a scene.
-The patches are automatically identified from elements (triangles, quads) of the input geometry.
+This tool extracts rectangular image patches from a given proxy geometry (rectangular patches that correspond to walls) and panoramic photographs of a scene.
+It automatically combines the data from several scans / panoramic images.

-See also the accompanying paper "Automatic Texture and Orthophoto Generation from registered panoramic views": http://www.int-arch-photogramm-remote-sens-spatial-inf-sci.net/XL-5-W4/131/2015/isprsarchives-XL-5-W4-131-2015.html
+See also the accompanying paper "Automatic Texture and Orthophoto Generation from registered panoramic views" (note that this paper was written for version 0.7.0) http://www.int-arch-photogramm-remote-sens-spatial-inf-sci.net/XL-5-W4/131/2015/isprsarchives-XL-5-W4-131-2015.html

+Changes since version 0.7.0 include that the system now combines the information from several scans / panoramic images.
+It parses the room network given from the IFC reconstruction and fits an oriented bounding box for each room in order to automatically assign scanner positions to rooms.

 # Build #